 There is also a special resource file in the CARMUSR called UserDefault.etab.
 It is not read by the system but copied to the CARMDATA/Preferences directory the first time a users accesses the system or if no preferences file can be found.

-Carmen common configuration
+Jeppesen common configuration

-The Carmen common configuration is an XML based configuration system used by most part of the system.
+The Jeppesen common configuration is an XML based configuration system used by most part of the system.
 In CMS for SAS the configuration is used to define settings for the SessionServer and Launcher, all server processes as well as part of the setting for most applications.

 The configuration is located in the etc directory in the CARMUSR and can be divided in SessionServer configuration and application configuration.